ibm-cloud-docs/text-to-speech/word-timing.md

 The optional `timings` parameter of the JSON object that you pass to the service for a request returns timing information for all strings of the input text.
 This convenience eliminates the need to specify the SSML `<mark>` element for each word of the input.
 Pass an array that includes the string `words` to request word timings; pass an empty array or omit the parameter to receive no timing information.

 The service returns word timings over the WebSocket connection in the same way that it returns timing information for individual `<mark>` elements.
-It returns one or more JSON text messages, each of which contains an array of words and their start and end times in seconds from the beginning of the synthesized audio.
+It returns one or more JSON text messages.
+Each message contains an array of words and their start and end times in seconds from the beginning of the synthesized audio.
 For example, the following example requests word timing information:

 ```javascript
 function onOpen(evt) {